oscdoctest/Qi-Docs/docs/QiView_information.rst

 When a QiView is added, Qi defines a plan mapping.
 Plan details are retrieved as a QiViewMap.
 The QiViewMap provides a detailed Property-by-Property definition of the mapping.

 The following table shows the QiViewMap fields.
-The QiVeiwMap cannot be written to Qi, so required and optional have no meaning.
+The QiViewMap cannot be written to Qi, so required and optional have no meaning.

 +---------------------------+--------------------------------+--------------------------------------------------+